Yaddlethorpe

-Yaddlethorpe is a district in the south of Scunthorpe, North Lincolnshire, England.
+Yaddlethorpe is a district in the south of Scunthorpe, in the North Lincolnshire district, in the ceremonial county of Lincolnshire, England.
 It is close to the M180 and next to Bottesford, divided by the A159 road.
-Yaddlethorpe is in the DN17 postcode area.
+It is in the civil parish of Bottesford.

 Community

 The local secondary school is Frederick Gough School on Grange Lane South.
 Leys Farm Junior School is on Park Avenue.
 Enderby Road Infants School, despite its name, is on Sunningdale Road.

 Local public houses include the Black Beauty on Keddington Road and the Dolphin on Messingham Road.

 Local stores are Co-op on Willoughby Road, and Asda on Burringham Road.

+History

+Yaddlethorpe was formerly a township in the parish of Bottesford, in 1866 Yaddlethorpe became a separate civil parish, on 24 March 1887 the parish was abolished and merged with Bottesford.
+In 1881 the parish had a population of 168.